ibrahimthkoln/ROS2-Robot-TH-Koln/README.md

-This code is created for controlling servo motors of Robot
+This code is created for Master Thesis .